Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - Logs and generated artifacts are retained under `spool/<new_vm_name>/` on the admin host for auditing and troubleshooting
 - Using PowerShell `-Verbose` shows important internal steps in the console to assist debugging

-Important: This kit assumes the intended lifecycle is template -> new clone -> initialization -> personalization.
-It is not designed to "retrofit" cloud-init onto already running production VMs that you want to change later.
+**Important:** This kit assumes the intended lifecycle is **template** -> **new clone** -> **initialization** -> **personalization**.
+It is not designed to "retrofit" cloud-init onto already running production VMs that you want to change later (at the time being).

 ---

 ## Key files

-- cloudinit-linux-vm-deploy.ps1 — main PowerShell deployment script (implements phases 1–4)
+- `cloudinit-linux-vm-deploy.ps1` — main PowerShell deployment script (implements phases 1–4)
-- params/vm-settings_example.yaml — parameter example (copy and edit per-VM)
+- `params/vm-settings_example.yaml` — parameter example (copy and edit per-VM)
-- templates/original/*_template.yaml — cloud-init user-data / meta-data / network-config templates
+- `templates/original/*_template.yaml` — cloud-init user-data / meta-data / network-config templates
-- scripts/init-vm-cloudinit.sh — script transferred and run on the clone in Phase 2
+- `scripts/init-vm-cloudinit.sh` — script transferred and run on the clone in Phase 2
-- infra/prevent-cloud-init.sh — place on the template to disable automatic cloud-init
+- `infra/prevent-cloud-init.sh` — place on the template to disable automatic cloud-init
-- infra/cloud.cfg, infra/99-template-maint.cfg — template-optimized cloud.cfg and additional config
+- `infra/cloud.cfg`, `infra/99-template-maint.cfg` — template-optimized cloud.cfg and additional config
-- infra/enable-cloudinit-service.sh — helper to re-enable cloud-init service if needed
+- `infra/enable-cloudinit-service.sh` — helper to ensure cloud-init services enabled on the template VM
-- infra/req-pkg-cloudinit.txt, infra/req-pkg-cloudinit-full.txt — package lists
+- `infra/req-pkg-cloudinit.txt`, `infra/req-pkg-cloudinit-full.txt` — package lists
-- spool/ — included in the repository with a dummy file; the script writes per-VM output to spool/<new_vm_name>/
+- `spool/` — the script writes per-VM output to spool/<new_vm_name>/ (`dummy.txt` is included only for this empty folder to exist in GitHub repository)

 ---